-Fig. Performance metrics in k-NN rule and other learning algorithms for experiment II methods based on global learning, while the class less (a) Class overlapping represented in such regions tends to be better classified by local methods.
+Fig. Performance metrics in k-NN rule and other learning algorithms for experiment II represented in such regions tends to be better classified by local methods.

 Conclusions: Results (in this paper) show that the class more represented in overlap regions tends to be better classified by